 - Off with His Head!: To kill a werewolf you have to separate the head from the heart - and this is the easiest way to do so.

-- Our Werewolves Are Different: Werewolves have a powerful sexual allure to members of the opposite sex.
-And sometimes the same sex.
+- Our Werewolves Are Different: Werewolves have a powerful sexual allure to members of the opposite sex (or sometimes the same sex).
 In addition, while silver is painful to lycanthropes, it cannot kill them.
+You have to behead them for that or damage their brain.

 - Plot Hole: A small but glaring one.
 With the revelation that Jake is the werewolf who bit Ellie and Jimmy, this contradicts the previous revelation that Joanie is the werewolf killing people throughout the movie.
 This is because the werewolf who bit Ellie and Jimmy is the same one who kills Becky at the beginning of the film.
 Are they trying to imply that Jake was also the one who killed Becky (and possibly Jenny) as well?
 Is this some sort of Double Red Herring?
 The movie doesn't really answer this after the revelation that Jake is the Big Bad.

-- Police Are Useless: Suprisingly averted when they gun down Joanie and successfully kill her with a headshot.
+- Police Are Useless: Surprisingly averted when they gun down Joanie and successfully kill her with a headshot.

 - Really Gets Around: Jake.
 By the time the film's over, we've counted four women he's been with in the last month or so.